EnterpriseDB/tpa/RELNOTES.md

   name and various options and generates config.yml and deploy.yml for a new cluster.

-- Added BDR3 deployment support.
+- Added BDR3 deployment support

+- Automatic package builds

 Bugfixes: